Hammadk/public-dotfiles/README.md

 This is a copy of Hammad's public dotfiles.
 Running `bootstrap.sh` symlinks files from this repo into `$HOME`.

-Work-specific and machine-specific config lives in a separate private repo (`private-dotfiles`).
+Private config lives in a separate private repo.
 The public dotfiles conditionally load private overrides (e.g. `~/.bashrc.private`, `~/.gitconfig.private`) when they exist.

 ### Usage: